Meet the GREAT Pumpkin Pie, a vegan pumpkin pie recipe that’s also soy-free, gluten-free, and oil-free!

 - 2/3 – 3/4 cup raw cashews 2/3 for slightly softer set, 3/4 for firmer; for this photo we used 3/4 cup

-- 1/3 cup plain unsweetened non-dairy milk almond or soy preferred, but choice is yours
+- 1/3 cup plain or vanilla unsweetened non-dairy milk almond or soy preferred, but choice is yours

 - 1/2 cup + 1 tbsp pure maple syrup